Avaiga/taipy-doc/docs/relnotes.md

    - The parent entities of a data node, a task, or a pipeline can be accessed via `DataNode.get_parents()^`, `Task.get_parents()^`, or `Pipeline.get_parents()^`, or by passing the data node entity, task entity or pipeline entity to the function `taipy.get_parents()^`.
-   - Data node caching mechanism now also considered the date and time of the last modification of a file caused by either Taipy execution or an external factor.
-This behavior is currently limited to only CSV files, Excel files, JSON files and pickle files.
+   - Data node caching mechanism now also takes into account the date and time of the last modification of a file caused by either Taipy execution or an external factor.
+This behavior is currently limited to CSV, Excel, JSON and pickle files only.

 ## Community edition: 2.0